|1.||What stem cells are used in your clinic (adult stem cells, bone marrow stem cells, cord blood stem cells, fetal stem cells)?

 |4.||How long does the treatment last?

 Average duration of FSC treatment course varies from 2 to 5 days and depends on the diagnosis, history of illness, complications or concomitant diseases.
-In order to inform the patient about the time needed for treatment, we require basic medical data.
+In order to inform the patient about the time needed for treatment, we require providing us with basic medical data.

 |5.||How is the treatment performed?